geneontology/geneontology.github.io/_docs/contributing-go.md

 ---

 # Contributing GO Annotations
-Most GO annotations are produced by members of the [GO Consortium](/docs/go-consortium/), but we also welcome annotations from the research community.
+Most GO annotations are produced by members of the [GO Consortium](/docs/go-consortium/), but we welcome annotations from the research community.

 ## How to suggest revisions for existing annotations
 Researchers who notice either missing or inaccurate annotations for a gene or a GO term can send this information to the GO ontology consortium, by either [contact the GO Helpdesk](http://help.geneontology.org/), or using the [GO-annotation GitHub site](https://github.com/geneontology/go-annotation/issues) to add suggestions.
 Information about how to create an account and use the GitHub repository can  be found [here](/docs/how-to-submit-requests/).